TechnitiumSoftware/DnsServer/APIDOCS.md

 - `newExchange` (optional): The new exchange domain name.
 This option is required for updating `MX` record.
 - `text` (optional): The current text value.
 This option is required for updating `TXT` record.
 - `newText` (optional): The new text value.
 This option is required for updating `TXT` record.
+- `splitText` (optional): The current split text value.
+This option is used for updating `TXT` record and is set to `false` when unspecified.
+- `newSplitText` (optional): The new split text value.
+This option is used for updating `TXT` record and is set to current split text value when unspecified.
 - `priority` (optional): This is the current priority in the SRV record.
 This parameter is required when updating the `SRV` record.
 - `newPriority` (optional): This is the new priority in the SRV record.
 This parameter when missing will use the old value.
 This parameter is used when updating the `SRV` record.
 - `weight` (optional): This is the current weight in the SRV record.
 This parameter is required when updating the `SRV` record.